drwalton/cgvi-python-intro/README.md

 * [08: Differentiation & Gradient Descent](https://colab.research.google.com/github/drwalton/cgvi-python-intro/blob/main/08_differentiation.ipynb)

 If you are logged into your Google account, you should be able to modify the notebooks and save them to your Google Drive if you would like to.

+**Warning:** Please note that [computational resources on the free version of Google Colab aren't unlimited](https://research.google.com/colaboratory/faq.html#resource-limits).
+This shouldn't be an issue for running fairly lightweight code like this tutorial, but if you are running intensive GPU-based machine learning code for coursework, for example, there's a risk you may "run out" of compute at an unfortunate time.
+Even the [paid versions of Colab (Pro and Pro+)](https://colab.research.google.com/signup) do not absolutely guarantee resources will always be available.
+If you have access to a good computer, it may be worth the time setting up a local server to get guaranteed compute resources.

 ### Running a Local Server